KatherineMichel/caching-learning-notes/README.md

 * Null array: *-1\r\n (length -1 is special value indicating lack of data)

 Note: can also have nested arrays

+RESP highlights:
+* Human readable
+* Simple, fewer bugs
+* Performant
+* Uses prefixed lengths (from beginning, it knows exactly how many bytes to read, even for arrays, memory optimization)

+Why not use JSON
+* They are very "bulky"

 [Implementing Redis' Wire Protocol - RESP](https://youtu.be/wnHZHGc8tW8?si=025wLUAUFmtE4B7q)